What is Node-RED?

 Let’s create a simple flow that injects a message and displays it in the debug console:

 This flow simply uses an Inject node to generate text that we send to Debug for visualization.
-By default, if we do not change the configuration, the Inject mode simply generates a Timestamp (the current time).
+By default, if we don’t change the configuration, the Inject mode simply generates a Timestamp (the current time).

 Now we turn on the Debug tab and click the “Deploy” button to deploy the flow.
-When we activate the “TimeStamp” node (by clicking on the blue square on the left), we will see the message appear in the Debug tab.
+When we activate the “TimeStamp” node (by clicking the little blue square to its left) we will see the message appear in the Debug tab.

 Device Integration

-Node-RED is well integrated with Raspberry Pi and can directly access its GPIO for readings or generating outputs.
+Node-RED is very well integrated with Raspberry PI as it can directly access its GPIO to perform readings or generate outputs.

-To do this, we first need to install the Raspberry Pi GPIO node library to control the GPIO pins of the Raspberry Pi:
+To do this, we must first install the node library Raspberry Pi GPIO to control the GPIO pins of the Raspberry Pi:

-Configure the “GPIO Output” node to control a specific pin of the Raspberry Pi (for example, GPIO pin 17).
+Configure the “GPIO Output” node to control a specific pin on the Raspberry Pi (for example, GPIO pin 17)

-Now, when you send a message from the “Inject” node, GPIO pin 17 will change state, turning a connected LED on or off.
+Now, when you send a message from the “Inject” node, the GPIO 17 pin will change state, turning an LED connected to it on or off.